Limbrow/navcoin-assets/README.md

 ![](navcoin-logos.png)

-The assets for NAV and xNAV are intended to be viewed as logos for each of the currencies that they represent.
+The assets for NAV, xNAV and wNAV are to be viewed as logos for the currencies that they represent (or in the case of wNAV, their wrapped representation).
 In addition to this, the logo for NAV will also be used as the official logo of the Navcoin project.
 The logo for NAV is simply the letter N with a strikethrough enabling one to read the letters N, A and V. For xNAV, the strikethrough has been removed, causing a hole on both sides of the N to symbolise breaking the link between the sender and the receiver of a transaction.